Dick Crum (American football): North Carolina

 Crum was hired as head coach at the University of North Carolina at Chapel Hill in 1978, succeeding Bill Dooley.
 His finest season there came in 1980 when he led the Tar Heels to the Atlantic Coast Conference championship—their last conference title to date—and an 11–1 record capped by victory over Texas in the Bluebonnet Bowl.
-At North Carolina, Crum coached a number of future NFL players years including Lawrence Taylor, Harris Barton, Reuben Davis and Kelvin Bryant.
+At North Carolina, Crum coached a number of future NFL players, including Lawrence Taylor, Harris Barton, Reuben Davis and Kelvin Bryant.

 Crum's later North Carolina teams were not quite as talented as his earlier ones; after 1983 he would have only one winning season.
 He was fired at the end of the 1987 season and was succeeded by Mack Brown.
 Crum finished his career at North Carolina with a record of 72–41–3, though he only won 22 games in his final four seasons.
 He was the winningest coach in school history until Mack Brown (in his second tenure at North Carolina) surpassed him after a game against Duke in 2019.